miguelalba/knime-sdk-setup/README.md

 ### Getting Started
 1. Download and unzip the [Eclipse Installer](https://wiki.eclipse.org/Eclipse_Installer).
-2. Start the eclipse installer and switch to the *ADVANCED MODE* via the menu in the top right.
-3. Add the *KNIME Analytics Platform SDK* setup definition by clicking on the green plus button and pasting the following URI: `https://bitbucket.org/TODO` when prompted.
-   You can now switch back to the simple mode by clicking on the button with a wrench and screewdriver icon.
-It is located in the bottom left corner of the dialog window.
-4. Now the *KNIME Analytics Platform SDK* should be available to select for installation within the eclipse installer.
+2. Start the installation process by double-clicking on `eclipse-inst`.
+2. Select `Advanced Mode...` from context menu (top-right corner).
+3. Click on the `green plus` and paste `https://bitbucket.org/TODO` to add `KNIME Analytics Platform SDK` as an installation option.
+4. Click on the `wrench and screwdriver" (bottom left corner) to switch back to `Simple Mode`.
-5. Select it and follow the installation instructions, when prompted agree to trust the certificates.
+5. Click on `KNIME Analytics Platform SDK` to start the installation process and follow the instructions.
+Note: When prompted agree to trust the certificates.
-6. After the installation has finished, you can start your KNIME Application SDK.
-During the first start a series of tasks will execute, finalizing the setup process.
+6. During installation, the `KNIME Analytics Platform SDK` is automatically started.
+Please select a workspace.
+7. Wait until the installation process has been finished.
+You can follow the progress in the bottom right corner in the started `KNIME Analytics Platform SDK`.

 #### Starting a debug instance of KNIME Analytics Platform
 * The ``KNIME Analytics Platform`` launch configuration is now available to you in the debug and run configuration dialogs as Eclipse application.
 The run configuration starts a new KNIME instance with all KNIME Analytics Platform Extensions in the target platform and your local workspace.
 This launched instance can be used for debugging and testing your custom functionality.
 All of the plug-ins available in your workspace take precedence over the plug-ins in the target platform.